ijlee2/UT-Coding-Boot-Camp/homework/hw10/README.md

 ## How to Run
 To run Bamazon on Windows and Mac, you will need [Bash](https://git-scm.com/downloads/), [Node](https://nodejs.org/en/), [npm](https://www.npmjs.com/get-npm?utm_source=house&utm_medium=homepage&utm_campaign=free%20orgs&utm_term=Install%20npm), and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).

-1. In Bash, type `git clone git@github.com:ijlee2/bamazon.git` to download Bamazon.
+1. In Bash, type `git@github.com:ijlee2/UT-Coding-Boot-Camp.git` to download Bamazon.

 ![How to Run: Step 1](images/how_to_run_step1.png?raw=true)

-2. Then, type `cd bamazon; npm install` to download the required packages.
+2. Then, type `cd UT-Coding-Boot-Camp/homework/hw10; npm install` to download the required packages.

 ![How to Run: Step 2](images/how_to_run_step2.png?raw=true)

-3. In MySQL Workbench, run `bamazon_schema.sql` then `bamazon_seeds.sql`.
+3. In MySQL Workbench, connect to port `3306` and run `bamazon_schema.sql` then `bamazon_seeds.sql`.

 ![How to Run: Step 3](images/how_to_run_step3.png?raw=true)